 You may choose to take our Spider Control Pack to effect a comprehensive and safe solution to the problem.

 1.Firstly you should deal with the external areas by removing vegetation that is growing up against the house, preferably trim back to 1 metre from the walls of the house.
 Cut back any trees that overhang the house.

-4.Spray onto surfaces around windows and doors, ceiling wall junctions and wall floor junctions in areas where spiders are usually encountered.
+4.Spray Spiderex Spider Killer Aerosol onto surfaces around windows and doors, ceiling wall junctions and wall floor junctions in areas where spiders are usually encountered.

-This product claims extended live in use and we would guess that you will need to re-apply every few months in order to maintain a spider free environment.
+This product claims extended life in use and we would guess that you will need to re-apply every few months in order to maintain a spider free environment.

 5. Install Rentokil Spider Traps to areas where spiders are known to frequent.